zackforbing/ruby-submissions/1507/05-enigma.markdown

 #### Scores

 * Functionality:
+  * Score: 4
+  * Does all the things (might be nice to get error messages on missing inputs)
 * Fundamental Ruby & Style:
+  * Score: 3
+  * A few indentation issues
 * Test-Driven Development:
+  * Score: 4
+  * Nice using mrspec!
 * Breaking Logic into Components:
+  * Score: 3
+  * Pretty good abstractions
+  * You probably don't need that many classes ;)

 ### Mimi Schatz and Regis Boudinot